tangerinedream/AWS_EC2_Scheduler/README.md

 AWS_EC2_Scheduler has the following differentiating features:
   1. Stops and Starts tiers of a workload, rather than individual instances.
+  1. Stops and Starts in an orderly fashion, tier by tier.
   1. Orchestrates actions (Start / Stop of tiers) in a specific order you configure.
 Stop and Start sequences are independent.
   1. Works on your existing tags, assuming you have one that indicates the Workload (e.g. Application or Specific Environment) and a tag indicating your tiers, such as "Web" or "DB", etc...
   1. Stops and Starts tiers either asynchronously (default) or synchronously (e.g. waits for each instance to stop before moving to the next instance within the tier).
 Tiers can be set independently, for example "Web" and "DB" may be configured for asynchronous, while "DB" tier is set to synchronous.